kurtextrem/instant-smart-quotes/README.md

 # Instant Smart Quotes

 > [!NOTE]
-> This fork updates the extension to support Manifest v3 and adds advanced typography features from [Tipograph](https://github.com/pnevyk/tipograph) (MIT license).
+> This fork updates the extension to support Manifest v3, adds advanced typography features from [Tipograph](https://github.com/pnevyk/tipograph) (MIT license) and a right-click to format.

 Replace typewriter quotes, apostrophes, ellipses, dashes, and special symbols with their typographically correct counterparts as you type.
 Instant Smart Quotes is the last extension you will need to write beautiful typographically correct texts.